 Anchor Your Pricing With a Premium Option

 Humans don’t assess prices in isolation—we compare.
 This is why anchoring is so powerful.
 Anchoring means setting a high-priced option first, to make other options seem more reasonable by comparison.
 You’ll often see this in wine lists or SaaS subscription plans where the most expensive option is rarely chosen—but helps drive people to the mid-range choice.
+Even if only a few customers take your premium option, anchoring can increase average order value and reduce pushback on your standard pricing.

 Focus on Your Ideal Customers, Not Every Customer